Nepal Bhutan Trekking Tour

 • Day 04: Trek to Nagarkot and overnight there

 An early morning picturesque will be the gorgeous perspective of the sunrise to the east from the Chisapani.
 The same is evident in our trek to Nagarkot, where we will arrive after traversing through the stunning scenery of Langtang, Annapurna, and Dolakha.
-After a short rest period, we’ll tour the Nagarkot vicinity and spend the night there.
+After a short rest, we’ll tour the Nagarkot vicinity and spend the night there.

 Meals: Breakfast, Lunch, and Dinner